abalabokhin/Throne-of-the-Mad-God/README.md

 *"Each region deserves its own desolate dwarven dungeon hiding a dastardly villain."* - Volo
 *"And each dastardly villain deceives desperate adventurers into delving into desolate dwarven dungeons."* - Elminster

 **Throne of the Mad God** is a quest mod for *Baldur’s Gate II: Enhanced Edition (BG2EE) / Enhanced Edition Trilogy (EET)*.
-It introduces new areas, enemies, and a thrilling questline set deep within the Forgotten Realms.
+It introduces new areas, enemies, and a questline set deep within the lore of the Forgotten Realms.

 ## Features
 - Engaging new storyline based on Forgotten Realms lore